 Being able to choose where to buy your energy from and be sustainable is now a reality!

-And, this wrapped up these 2 amazing and truly surprising days that we explored New York through different lens.
+And, this wraps up these 2 amazing and truly surprising days of the Behind the Scenes Tour NYC where we explored New York through different lens.

 I can’t wait to see more about how Siemens technology is impacting our lives, without us even knowing!

 Thank you Siemens, once again, for this breathtaking experience with endless interesting information!

 Fê is our Founder & CEO!
 She’s Brazilian (Yup!
 Not a New Yorker!), but her indescribable passion and curiosity for NY makes her a New Yorker by heart.
 Fê worked in companies like Kimberly Clark, Quintessentially, Vogue Brazil and Iguatemi Group, and after 12 years of working for these fantastic companies, she decided to go solo and move to NYC!